orchestra-code/spyglasses-wordpress/readme.txt

 3. Go to Settings > Spyglasses to configure the plugin
 4. Enter your Spyglasses API key
 5. That's it!
 Spyglasses will now detect and monitor AI agent traffic to your site
+6. Optionally, configure blocking rules to prevent specific bots from accessing your content

 == Frequently Asked Questions ==